Promoting Brain Health Throughout Life: From Childhood to Old Age

 To make the most of exercise benefits, it is essential to tailor interventions to individual capabilities and preferences based on age.

-Children and adolescents can benefit from sports or play-based activities to develop motor skills and foster social development.
+Children and adolescents can benefit from or play-based activities to develop motor skills and foster social development.
 Adults can benefit from moderate-intensity exercises in their daily routines.

 Older adults may find low-impact activities like walking or water aerobics more suitable for maintaining mobility without causing excessive strain on joints.